sjxliu/milestone1/readMe.md

 Working on Menu CSS and functionality.
 Am panicking a little about the actual functionality of the game itself but I don't know what I don't know so I need to take a break and work on everything else haha.
 My goal today is to resize my buttons and link them to the proper functions.
 If I get this done I will go back to trying to fix my death and scoreboard

 11/14/21 [Working]:
 I got the menu to lnk with my game.
 Opted out and just used an a href but now my button is not styled...
 Success!
 Tried 2 ways to make instructions popup.
 Taking a break from css to go back to JS because I *need* to get it functional.
+The crude and basic method I used to make the character and deadly object is unsexy and not dry.
+After watching reading/watching vids I think it would be better if I put theose 2 elements into different JS files completely.